 The best consultants combine intellectual horsepower with natural people skills.
 At Rotman, the academic and industry expertise of our strategic management faculty will help you develop quantitative and qualitative tools to excel in your consulting career.

-Topics include the consulting industry, problem-solving methodologies, the management of change in organizations, and the development and presentation of proposals and reports.
+Specific topics covered are the consulting industry, problem solving methodologies, the management of change in organizations, advanced issues in strategic management, and the development and presentation of proposals and reports.

 "Employees arriving in a high-profit time may do better in the long-run because of a wealth of work opportunities."

 -András Tilcsik, assistant professor of strategic management at the Rotman School, in an online thought piece on consulting

 Choose at least one course from the core category and at least two from the elective categories.
 A minimum of 4 courses is required.

 - Strategic Change and Implementation

 - Communications Strategy